josephferrero/quickremove/DEVELOPMENT.md

 # Development Workflow

-This document describes the standard workflow for making changes to quickremove.nvim.
+This document describes the standard workflow for making changes to quicker.nvim.

 ## Standard Workflow